Skip to main content

 • Ichthyosis is a rare skin disease in dogs and is sometimes also referred to as "fish scale disease".
 It generally causes the skin to appear rough and covered with thick, greasy flakes.
 It is the result of a genetic mutation and certain breeds, listed in this handout, seem to be affected more than others.

-• Icterus is also known as jaundice is an excessive accumulation of a yellow pigment in the blood and tissues, most easily seen in the gingivae and sclerae.
+• Icterus is also known as jaundice.
+It is an excessive accumulation of a yellow pigment called bilirubin in the blood and tissues, most easily seen in the gums and whites of the eyes.
 Icterus can be caused by hemolysis, liver disease, or obstruction of the bile duct.
 Your veterinarian will perform screening tests to determine the root cause of icterus.
-Based on preliminary tests, your veterinarian may recommend fine needle aspiration, needle biopsy, or a surgical biopsy.
-Icterus will resolve once the underlying disease is identified and treated.
-The prognosis depends on the underlying cause.

 • Immune-mediated thrombocytopenia is a condition in which the body destroys its own platelets.
 Platelets are cells that help the blood to clot.
 Causes can be primary (autoimmune) or secondary to other underlying conditions.
 The prognosis is generally good, though relapses can occur.